kudajadridrizzle/kudajadri.website/public/pagemeta.md

 ---
-contact:
+home:
-  title: Online booking of homestay, cottages, rooms in Wayanad for group
+  title: "Wayanad homestays: Best homestay in Wayanad for family, group"
+  description: "Kudajadri Drizzle home stay in Wayanad: 100+ years old #1 heritage
-  description: Book homestays, cottages, and rooms in Wayanad online for families
+    Wayanad Homestay: Book top rated nature friendly Homestays in Wayanad for Family & Group."
-    and groups.
-Enjoy comfortable stays, scenic views, and easy booking with great deals.
+about:
+  title: "Kalpetta homestays for families: Best rated homestays in Kalpetta"
+  description: Top rated Kalpetta homestays for families with comfortable rooms,
+    swimming pools & food.
+Find the best homestays in Kalpetta for a peaceful, relaxing stay.
+gallery:
+  title: Test
+  description: Take a visual tour of Kudajadri Drizzle through our gallery.
+    Explore the beautiful property, rooms, and surrounding nature of Wayanad.
 facilities:
   title: Best Swimming pool homestays in Wayanad for family & couple
   description: "Wayanad homestays with swimming pool: Top swimming pool homestays